TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 7 - VMware IT Operations/4.7.2-monitoring/_index.md

 ## Service Monitoring

 We have some application using shared services and database instances.
-We used corresponding service management packs to auto-discover all KPI’s and segregate KPI’s based on Applications.
+We used corresponding service management packs to auto-discover all KPI's and segregate KPI's based on Applications.
 For instance, RabbitMQ management pack was leveraged to discover all virtual host and queues.
 We grouped the queues based on applications to support overall health and operational dashboards.